Skip to content

 How we cope with them reflects our ‘resilience’.

-In riding the 2020 Coronacoaster, I’ve deployed a number of science-backed strategies to help me, and to help me help others.
+Riding the 2020 Coronacoaster really saw me put these science-backed strategies into play, to help me, and to help me help others.
+I now offer these in workshops.

 Laughter’s part in resilience building